 Kyphoplasty Procedure Overview

 - Through 2 small incisions on either side of the spine, the surgeon inserts a hollow tube into the fractured vertebra under fluoroscopic guidance.

 - Two small orthopedic balloons are passed through the tubes and inflated inside the collapsed vertebral body.
 Inflation of the balloons raises the collapsed vertebral body in an attempt to restore normal anatomy.

-- Once height and shape of the vertebra has been restored, the balloons are deflated and removed
+- Once the height and shape of the vertebra have been restored, the balloons are deflated and removed.

 - The “hollow” or void created by the balloons is then filled with bone cement.

 - The bone cement hardens quickly, creating an internal cast and stabilizing the fracture.